nus-cs2103-AY2425S1/ip/README.md

 # Angel Chatbot Project 🚀

 Welcome to the **Angel Chatbot** project!
 This chatbot is designed to help you manage your tasks with ease.
-It supports various commands to add, mark, and delete tasks, making your life more organized.
+It supports various commands to find, add, mark, and delete tasks, making your life more organized.

 ## Features